A Full Review of Malaysia Airlines A330neo Business Class

 MH A330neo Business Class Seat.
 Bolehmiles

-Here’s a first look at the bulkhead seat, which is a nice improvement over the A330-300s, where the seat was directly exposed to the galley, a detail we previously had a small gripe with.
+I was seated in a bulkhead seat, which is a nice improvement over the older A330-300s, where the seat was directly exposed to the galley, something I previously had a small gripe with.

 MH A330neo Business Class Seat.
 Bolehmiles

-Marketed by Malaysia Airlines as a personal “Mini Suite”, the window seat offers a decent amount of space, though it’s noticeably less than the throne seats on the A330-300, especially in terms of counter and storage area.
+Marketed by Malaysia Airlines as a personal “Mini Suite”, the window seat offers a decent amount of space, but noticeably less than the throne seats on the A330-300, especially in terms of counter and storage area.

 MH A330neo Business Class Seat.
 Bolehmiles